jsekamane/FixedAuctionNYOP/EEPaper/README.md

 * Effeciency (allocation to buyer with highest value)
 * Terminal time

-**Name-your-own-price (NYOP) and haggling:**

-Pros:
-* Unknown value of object
+### Buyout auctions:

 **Risk, equilibrium, etc.**

-### Litterature review
+## Litterature review

 | Article                           | Mechnism              | Object    | Bidding   | Comments |
 | -------------                     |:------------- :       | :-----    | :----     | :-----  |
 | Shapiro and Zillante (2009)       | NYOP, Posted-price    | multiple (no competition)  | single-bid | ... |

+## Experiment

-## Design
+### Design

 To try and explain the resulting difference between auctions and NYOP, I will compare the NYOP results to three alternative NYOP treatments.
 My hypothesis is that two counter-acting factors, in particular, effects the results of the NYOP mechanism:

 1. **Learning** or **Price discovery**.
 Through experience and information about previously submitted bids buyers will learn and come to form correct expectations about the seller’s threshold level.
 This will, everything else equal, result in buyers submitting bids that are significantly below below the posted price, and thus will have a negative effect on the seller’s expected profits.
 2. **Competition**.
 When there are fewer objects for sale, it pressures buyers into submitting earlier bids under the NYOP, because it is the first bid above the threshold level that wins the object.
 The allocation rule in the NYOP is hence forward referred to as First-Come-First-Served (FCFS).
 The pressure to submit an earlier bid will, everything else equal, imply that buyers have less time available to discover the threshold level.
 And hence buyers will to a lesser extend try to shade their bids, or alternatively not at all engage in bid-shading and instead simply use the buyout option.
 This will have a positive effect on the seller’s expected profits. *[Competition exists in auctions formats, since here the allocation rule is that the buyer with the highest (HIGH) bid wins the auction.]*

+Participants in the experiments will all play the role of buyers.
+The actions of the seller is carried out by a computer.
+The seller chooses a posted price and threshold level.
+The buyers are always presented to the posted price.

+The values of buyers, the seller’s posted price and threshold level are all randomly drawn, similar to Shapiro and Zillante (2009).
+> Each period participants’ values were chosen randomly from a uniform distribution over $[a_t , a_t + 400]$ … Values of $a_t$ were different in each of the 12 rounds of the treatments and were randomly drawn from U(0, 1600).
+Thus the lowest possible value distribution was U(0, 400) and the highest was U(1600, 2000).
+The overall range of values between 0 and 2000 … Participants received no information on the distribution of values other than the information they saw on their screens (value and … list price). …
+> The seller’s posted price was set at the midpoint of the value distribution, $p_t = a_t + 200$.
+The seller’s marginal cost was set equal to $a_t$ .
+Thus … $p_t$ was equal to the monopoly price … Once the value distribution and posted prices were established threshold prices were created.
+The threshold values were drawn uniformly between the seller’s marginal cost, $a_t$ , and the posted price, $p_t$ …

-### Treatments
+#### Treatments

 ![Fig XXX: Overview of the five treatments](file:///Users/jonassekamane/Dropbox/Economics/Courses/E14/Experiments%20in%20Economics/FixedAuctionNYOP/EEPaper/Figures/Treatments.svg)

 The two main treatments are; second-price auction (*AUCTION_0*) and NYOP (*NYOP_0*).
 In both buyers can repeatedly submit bids (repeated bidding).
 In the auction buyers can submit a higher bid out-bidding others or oneself.
+The auctions ends when the clock runs out, and the winner is the highest bidder.
 In the NYOP a buyer can submit a bid, if the bid is above the threshold level, the buyer wins the object and the auction ends.
 If the bid is rejected, the buyer can re-submit a new higher bid.
 This is the individual channel in which learning can happen.
+The NYOP ends once the seller receives a bid above the sellers threshold level.
+If no bids submitted then NYOP ends when the clock runs out.

 In both treatments all previously submitted bids are visible to all (affiliated values).
 Buyers can use this information to form and update expectations about the value of other buyers and about the seller’s threshold level (in NYOP).
 This is the common channel through which learning can happen.
 Once the object is sold and the “auction ends”, the posted price along with the winning bid is displayed to all buyers, before the next “auction” or round initiates.
 This is done to avoid any confusion about the final selling price, since our interest is learning and how buyers form expectations about the treshold level.
 Displaying this information hopefully helps us minimise the effects of expectation errors.
 In both treatments a single unique unit is put up for sale (single unit).
 This together with the respective allocation rule introduces competition into both treatments.
 A comparison of these two treatments determines which mechanism gives the highest revenue.
 It is also possible to evaluate the efficiency of the two mechanisms[^1].
 However this seems unproductive as the NYOP would most likely be inefficient.
 Efficiency in the NYOP requires that the buyer with the highest value was fastest to evaluate the posted price, form expectations and the fastest to submit a bid above the threshold level.
 The FCFS allocation rule in NYOP does not promote efficiency.